oliviawestmacottssw/SSW.Rules.Content/rules/do-you-use-the-brains-of-your-company/rule.md

 **10.30am** – Coffee order
 **1pm** – Lunch
 **2pm** – Continue work
-**​4pm** - Presentations
+**4pm** - Presentations
 **6pm** – The pub
-[​Good Example: Email template for brainstorming attendees **2.
+[Good Example: Email template for brainstorming attendees **2.
 Setup Trello**](/_layouts/15/FIXUPREDIRECT.ASPX?WebId=3dfc0e07-e23a-4cbb-aac2-e778b71166a2&TermSetId=07da3ddf-0924-4cd2-a6d4-a4809ae20160&TermId=0ce40380-0daa-4f75-b289-de8f7de6683e)
 [Use Trello to manage and vote on the suggestions, using the](/_layouts/15/FIXUPREDIRECT.ASPX?WebId=3dfc0e07-e23a-4cbb-aac2-e778b71166a2&TermSetId=07da3ddf-0924-4cd2-a6d4-a4809ae20160&TermId=0ce40380-0daa-4f75-b289-de8f7de6683e)[voting Power-Up](https://trello.com/power-ups/55a5d917446f517774210013/voting).
-First add the voting Power-Up, then​ set up your board for the day:
+First add the voting Power-Up, then set up your board for the day:

-- ​Create a list called 'Retro - Highlights'
+- Create a list called 'Retro - Highlights'
 Add a template card ('[your name] - [your highlight]')
-- ​Create a list called 'Retro - Suggestions'
+- Create a list called 'Retro - Suggestions'
 Add a template card ('[your name] - [one thing to fix]')
-- ​Create a list called 'Todo - Vote'
+- Create a list called 'Todo - Vote'
 - Create a list called 'Chosen'